Santosh-Gupta/NaturalLanguageRecommendations/README.md

 https://github.com/Santosh-Gupta/NaturalLanguageRecommendations/blob/master/notebooks/data/medical_preprocessing.ipynb

-Our filtering isn't pefect, and there are papers that shouldn't be in our subsets, that aren't.
+Our filtering isn't perfect, there are papers that shouldn't be in our subsets.

 #### Step 2: Pruning, and creating embeddings dataset

 Each paper has a list of references and citations.
-We only want papers that have a citations or references to one of the other papers in our dataset (otherwise its embedding will never get a chance to be trained in word2vec), so we prune out those papers.
-Next, we map a unique embedding ID for each paper, save the citation data, and create a HDF5 dataset to be used for word2vec training.
+We only want papers that have citations or references to one of the other papers in our dataset (otherwise its embedding will never get a chance to be trained in word2vec), so we prune out those papers.
+Next, we map a unique embedding ID for each paper, save the citation data, and create an HDF5 dataset to be used for word2vec training.

 https://github.com/Santosh-Gupta/NaturalLanguageRecommendations/blob/master/notebooks/data/PruningCreateEmbeddingDataGithub.ipynb

 #### Step 3: Word2vec

 We apply word2vec training to the citation/reference network data.
 The 'context' for each paper will be 4 of its reference/citation papers chosen at random.
 The issue with training an embedding for each paper is that we have a lot of papers.
-Our CS dataset contains 1.26 million papers (where as word embedding training is usually in 5-6 figures only), and our Medline/Pubmed dataset contains 15 million papers.
+Our CS dataset contains 1.26 million papers (whereas word embedding training is usually in 5-6 figures only), and our Medline/Pubmed dataset contains 15 million papers.

 We were looking into model parallelism at the time, but with the deadline coming up, we decided to use SpeedTorch.
-Although we still have a TF2.0 version of Word2Vec implemented in keras, [here](https://github.com/Santosh-Gupta/NaturalLanguageRecommendations/blob/master/notebooks/training/TF2.0%20Word2Vec%20CBOW.ipynb).
+Although we still have a TF2.0 version of Word2Vec implemented in Keras, [here](https://github.com/Santosh-Gupta/NaturalLanguageRecommendations/blob/master/notebooks/training/TF2.0%20Word2Vec%20CBOW.ipynb).

 https://github.com/Santosh-Gupta/SpeedTorch